-Bantam chickens are like a miniature version of a standard chicken.
-In fact, you can keep up to three (3) bantam chickens in the same space it would take to keep just one standard size chicken.
+Bantam chickens are like a miniature versions of a standard chicken.
+In fact, you can keep up to three bantam chickens in the same space it would take to keep just one standard-size chicken.
 Their petite size is the perfect solution for small backyards.

 History of Bantam Chickens

-The history of the bantam chicken goes back to Bantan, Indonesia, which is one of the major ports in the country.
-Sailors from Europe stopped at the nearby port in Bantan to gather the necessities for their travels (food and water).
+The history of the Bantam chicken goes back to Bantam, Indonesia, one of the country’s major ports.
+Sailors from Europe stopped at the nearby port in Bantam to gather the necessities for their travels (food and water).

-While in port, they noticed that the chickens roaming the area were much smaller than the ones they were familiar with in their home country.
-After being intrigued by these small little birds, the sailors asked the locals about them and managed to arrange for some to travel back home with them.
+While in port, they noticed that the chickens roaming the area were much smaller than the ones they were familiar with within their home country.
+After being intrigued by these tiny little birds, the sailors asked the locals about them and managed to arrange for some to travel back home with them.

-The name of the town that the chickens were first discovered in traveled with the breed to Europe and other countries, which is how this specific breed of chicken got its name.
-However, in the English language, the name was corrupted to a different spelling and pronunciation.
+The name of the town where the chickens were first discovered traveled with the breed to Europe and other countries, which is how this specific breed of chicken got its name.
+However, in English, the name was adapted to ‘Bantam,’ a slight change in spelling and pronunciation from the original.

 Breed Standards of Bantam Chickens

-There are three (3) types of bantam chickens, but over 400 varieties, according to the American Bantam Association.
+According to the American Bantam Association, there are three types of Bantam chickens, but over 400 varieties.
 These types are true bantams, miniaturized bantams, and developed bantams.

-- True Bantams– A true bantam is a breed of bantam that is naturally small without any intervention from mankind and has no large fowl origins.
-These breeds include Rosecomb, Nankin and Sebright.
+- True Bantam– A true bantam is a breed of bantam that is naturally small without any intervention from humankind and has no large fowl origins.
+These breeds include Rosecomb, Nankin, and Sebright.

-- Miniaturized Bantams– Miniaturized bantams were derived from breeding with a standard breed chicken such as an Orpington, Rhode Island Red or Cochin.
+- Miniaturized Bantam– Miniaturized bantams were derived from breeding with a standard breed chicken such as an Orpington, Rhode Island Red, or Cochin.

-- Developed Bantams– This type of bantam is a smaller breed that has been specifically bred by man to develop a new type.
-Developed bantams have been around for so long that their background and origins are unclear.
-Breeds included in this type are Pekin (Cochin), Belgian and the Japanese bantam.
+- Developed Bantam– This type of bantam is a smaller breed that humans has specifically bred to establish a new kind.
+Developed bantams have existed for so long that their background and origins are unclear.
+This type of breed includes Pekin (Cochin), Belgian and Japanese bantam.

-The appearance of bantam chickens all depends on the breed and variety.
-The standard appearance that most of the chickens share is a short round body with a slight tilt in their walk.
-Bantam roosters often throw their head back and drop their wings towards the ground when they strut across the yard to show dominance.
+The appearance of bantam chickens depends on the breed and variety.
+Most of the chickens share a standard appearance of a short round body with a slight tilt in their walk.
+Bantam roosters often throw their heads back and drop their wings toward the ground when they strut across the yard to show dominance.

-Bantams often never weigh more than a pound in weight as an adult, which is about one-fourth the size of a standard chicken.
+Bantams often weigh no more than a pound as adults, about one-fourth the size of a standard chicken.
 The color of bantam chickens varies depending on the type.
-For instance, the Pekin chicken sports a mix of beautiful colors including black, buff, lavender, white, and red.
+For instance, the Pekin chicken sports a mix of beautiful colors, including black, buff, lavender, white, and red.

-In bantam chickens, some of the birds are feather legged, also known as “sablespoots.”
-This type of chicken should be kept in a clean pen that is free of large amounts of mud and chicken litter.
-This prevents the feathers from getting extremely dirty and also crusty, which can provide the perfect host environment for scaly leg mites.
+In bantam chickens, some birds are feather legged, also known as “sablespoots.”
+This type of chicken should be kept in a clean pen free of large amounts of mud and chicken litter.
+This prevents the feathers from getting extremely dirty and crusty, providing the perfect host environment for scaly leg mites.

 When it comes to how noisy bantam chickens are, they are actually rather quiet.
-In fact, roosters are quieter than the average standard rooster, as they reach only 60 decibels when they crow; the standard rooster reached 90 decibels.
+Roosters are quieter than the average standard rooster, as they reach only 60 decibels when they crow; the standard rooster reaches 90 decibels.

-The lifespan of a bantam chicken is average when compared to standard chickens.
+The lifespan of a bantam chicken is similar to that of standard chickens.
 This breed can live a long time — for a chicken, that is.
-In fact, the average lifespan is between five (5) to seven (7) years — but some can even live as long as 15 years.
+The average lifespan is between six (6) to eight (8) years — but some can even live as long as 15 years.